Capital Punishment Essay for Students in English: 250 and 300 Words Samples

 Since time immemorial, mankind has opted for different methods of capital punishment.
 From hanging, beheading, and firing squads to burning, stoning, and poisoning humans have used every possible way to execute offenders.
 Methods can vary but all these have one thing in common i.e. inhumanity.

-While some believe the death penalty deters crime, studies have shown no significant correlation between its use and a decrease in violent crimes.
+While some believe the death penalty reduces crime, studies have shown no significant correlation between its use and a decrease in violent crimes.
 In simpler terms, the threat of execution does not necessarily prevent people from committing serious offences.
 Therefore, it becomes crucial to consider whether capital punishment truly serves any purpose in our modern world.

 Owing to the controversial characteristics of this punishment option, the ‘Abolition of the Death Penalty’ has become one of the most prominent discussions in the United Nations.
 Besides, Human Rights activists and organisations also raise their voices against capital punishment.
 With all the ongoing debate, there is optimism that this inhuman practice might be done away with in the future.